 In 1918, the Atlantic Coast Realty Company commissioned this map of the “old Applewhite Farm” near Stantonsburg.
 Contentnea Creek runs along the western edge of much of the parcel, and a public road cuts across one end, creating a little pocket of land sandwiched between John Yelverton and Dr. S.H.
 Crocker’s holdings.
 The main dwelling faced the road near a ditch at a corner of the property.
 Across the way, encircled above, were the houses of Applewhite’s tenants, who were mostly (if not solely) African-American.
 Another cluster of tenant houses appears beyond a row of outbuildings on a farm road running parallel to the creek.

-I have not been able to determine which Applewhite owned the property being subdivided, but based on a history of the property, it does not appear to have been William H. Applewhite.
+I have not been able to determine which Applewhite owned the property being subdivided, but based on a history of William H. Applewhite’s property, it does not appear to have been his.

 Plat Book 1, page 72, Register of Deeds Office, Wilson County Courthouse.